Motion Tracker Menu

-It is important to note that Track keys can only be deleted using this command (even the keys are also displayed at other locations such as in the Timeline).
+It is important to note that Track keys can only be deleted using this command (even if the keys are also displayed at other locations such as in the Timeline).

 Tracks whose pixel patterns move out of the footage or become too blurred (or can no longer be tracked for other reasons) but are still erroneously tracked at another position can be trimmed using this command.
 The Motion Tracker will be told when to stop tracking.
 Go to the last correctly positioned Track and execute the Trim Track command.
 The side showing away from the key will be trimmed.
 If you trim 2 keys, a gap will first appear that can be enlarged by additional trimming (e.g., to mask a tree hushing through the scene).

 A trimmed Track path will be indicated in the Viewport by a small, vertical line (see image for next command) an marked in the Motion Tracker Graph by a gray key.

 A Track can be trimmed twice per key.
 If you want to delete a path between 2 keys completely, select the key in front of the key to be deleted, execute the Trim Track command, then select the key next to the next key and execute the command again.
 The path between the two keys will then be deleted.

 Track paths deleted using the previous command that are no longer than 3 frames can be untrimmed using this command.
 Note that a Track path can be trimmed at both ends.

 Most of the commands described above will be made available if you right-click in the Viewport.
 The following will also be made available:

 A User Track is created at this location (it must subsequently be tracked).
 A faster method is to